-[2.
-Support of X>1 (max number of PCIs different from serving cell)]

-[3.
-Supported max number of RRC-configured PCIs different from serving cell PCI for [FR1/case1] (X1)] [SSB time domain positions or periodicity of additional PCIs is not exactly the same as serving cell PCI)]
+3. Supported max number of RRC-configured PCIs different from serving cell PCI for case1 (X1)] [SSB time domain positions or periodicity of additional PCIs is not exactly the same as serving cell PCI)

-[4.
-Supported max number of RRC-configured PCIs different from serving cell PCI for [FR2/case2] (X2)] [SSB time domain positions and periodicity are exactly the same among the additional PCIs and the same as serving cell PCI]
+4. Supported max number of RRC-configured PCIs different from serving cell PCI for case2 (X2)] [SSB time domain positions and periodicity are exactly the same among the additional PCIs and the same as serving cell PCI